Skip to Main Content Skip to Main Navigation Skip to Footer

 Robert W. Roper

 Born in Murphy, North Carolina.
-Graduated and commissioned from NGC in 1965.
+Graduated and commissioned armor from NGC in 1965.
 Retired from the Army in 1996.
 Last major assignments were Director of Operations at Headquarters Allied Forces Central Europe; Deputy Commanding General of the U.S. Army Recruiting Command; Deputy Director of Training, U.S. Army Forces Command; and Assistant Division Commander (support) for the 24th Infantry Division (Mechanized).
 1965 U.S. Army two star army general

 Major General